emanntahirr/finance-tracker-v2/README.md

 # 💰 Finance Tracker & Investment Simulator

-The **Finance Tracker & Investment Simulator** is a full-stack educational web app designed for **students and young adults** to learn budgeting, saving, and investing — all in one place.
+The **Finance Tracker & Investment Simulator** is a full-stack educational web app designed for **students and young adults** to learn budgeting, saving, and investing, all in one place.
 It combines **a finance tracker** (for managing daily expenses and savings) with **a virtual investment simulator**, where users can practise making investments without any real-world risk.

 ---